SteamOS: Releases and performance

-Performance

-SteamOS 1.0 beta
+SteamOS 1.0

 In December 2013, Phoronix compared three Nvidia graphics cards on SteamOS 1.0 beta and Windows 8.1 Pro.
 Overall, Nvidia's proprietary Linux graphics driver delivered performance comparable to that of the Windows drivers due to the platforms’ largely shared codebase.

 In January 2014, GameSpot compared the performance of three games (Dota 2, Left 4 Dead 2, and Metro: Last Light) running on Windows 7 x64 and SteamOS 1.0 beta.
 With an AMD graphics card, they found that all ran at considerably fewer frames per second on SteamOS, and Left 4 Dead 2 stuttered, which they attributed to a device driver problem.
 With an Nvidia graphics card, they found that Metro: Last Light ran at a slightly higher frame rate and Dota 2 broke even.
 With both video card brands, Left 4 Dead 2 and Dota 2 had longer load times on SteamOS.

-SteamOS 2
+SteamOS 2.0

-When Steam Machines was officially released in November 2015, Ars Technica compared the rendering performance of cross-platform games on SteamOS 2 and Windows 10 running on the same machine, using average frame-per-second measurements, and found that games rendered between 21% and 58% slower on SteamOS 2.
+When Steam Machines were officially released in November 2015, Ars Technica compared the rendering performance of cross-platform games on SteamOS 2 and Windows 10 running on the same machine, using average frame-per-second measurements, and found that games rendered between 21% and 58% slower on SteamOS 2.
 Ars Technica suggested this might be due to the inexperience of developers optimizing on OpenGL in contrast to DirectX, and believed that the performance might improve with future titles.
 They noted that their benchmark test, using six games on a single computer, was far from comprehensive.

-SteamOS 3
+SteamOS 3.0

-In March 2022, Linus Tech Tips compared SteamOS 3 performance against Windows 10 on the Steam Deck using three gaming benchmarks (including Hitman 3, Doom Eternal, and Elden Ring) which showed that all three titles have an average higher frames per second on SteamOS 3.
+In March 2022, Linus Tech Tips compared SteamOS 3.0 and Windows 10 performance on the Steam Deck using three gaming benchmarks (including Hitman 3, Doom Eternal, and Elden Ring) showing all three titles having a higher average frames per second on SteamOS compared to Windows 10.
 Hitman 3 delivered a 19 fps average for Windows 10 and a 34 fps average for SteamOS 3.
 In Doom Eternal, SteamOS 3 hit a 60 fps average while Windows hit a 47 fps average.
 Elden Ring on SteamOS topping out at 37 fps average while running on Windows 10 at a 30 fps average.
+SteamOS Beta for handheld is intended to be released before Lenovo's Legion Go S releases in May 2025.